wavefrontHQ/docs/pages/doc/integrations_pcf_alerts.md

 summary: Details for Pivotal Cloud Foundry Alerts
 ---

 The Pivotal Cloud Foundry (PCF) integration includes a rich set of alerts out of the box.
-You can preview the alerts in the **Alerts** tab of the integration.
+You can preview the alerts on the **Alerts** tab of the integration.
 This page gives details for each alert.

-{% include tip.html content="This functionality will be available for all Wavefront instances soon." %}
+{% include note.html content="If you already have installed the Pivotal Cloud Foundry (PCF) alerts, and want to migrate to the Tanzu Application Service integration, uninstall the PCF alerts, so that you don't have duplicate versions of the alerts.
+See [installing and uninstalling integration alerts](integrations.html#installing-and-uninstalling-integration-alerts)." %}

 ## PAS Active Locks Alerts